The Klansman: Post-production difficulties

-Lee Marvin later said his character was meant to be a war hero and had a son who did not want to go to West Point.
-There was a subplot where Burton's character sided with the son.
+Lee Marvin later said his character Bascomb was meant to be a war hero and had a son Alan (Wendell Wellman) who did not want to go to West Point.
+There was a subplot where Stencill sided with Alan.
 All this was cut from the final film.
 In addition, Marvin was not paid a final $50,000 owed to him.

-While the film was being edited at Sam Goldwyn Studios, the studios caught fire.
+While the film was being edited at Samuel Goldwyn Studio, the building caught fire.

 At the last minute, one of the investors failed to come up with the money so Marvin and Burton were not paid their full salary and Paramount put a lien on the film.

-Fuller said he later met Terence Young when both were members of the Festival du Film Policier de Cognac.
+Fuller said he later met Young when both were members of the Festival du Film Policier de Cognac.
 Though Fuller originally had a grudge against Young, he was won over by Young's insistence that he had never read the original script and had only accepted the direction of the film to pay debts.
 Fuller admired his honesty.